STRONGER INDIA

 How did Singapore become one of the least corrupt countries in Asia?

 Singapore built one independent agency - the Corrupt Practices Investigation Bureau - and placed it under the President's authority so that even the Prime Minister cannot block investigations.
 The law covers both bribe-givers and bribe-takers.
 Convicted officials lose all money gained from corruption.
 Singapore has held a top-five global ranking for decades as a result.
+India's Lokpal reform should follow this model.

 Is corruption in India getting better or worse?